 I won’t bother writing about BTTF 3, since it takes place in the Old West in 1885.
 I guess they did all the 1950’s and 2015 stuff in the first and second ones.

 Another movie from the Awesome 80’s that was set around time travel, was Peggy Sue Got Married.
 However, if you’re going to really split hairs (which my “Type A” personality often causes me to do) this movie was actually set in the year 1960.
 Even so, it fits into the era and has a real “retro” vibe to it.
 Kathleen Turner plays Peggy Sue, a woman going through a mid-life crisis who passes out at her High School Reunion.
 When she wakes up, she’s a teenager again in 1960.
 It never explains how Peggy Sue actually went back to 1960 or how she returns to 1986.
 And I don’t think they use Buddy Holly’s title song in it either, unless I’m just not remembering right.
 This movie was never one of my favorites, but it’s worth watching for a few retro-laughs.
 It also has a nice, corny 1980’s ending.
 Oh yeah and Nick Cage plays Peggy Sue’s husband in one of his first major roles.
+(As a footnote, let the record show that the character Peggy Sue in this movie is NOT based on Peggy Sue Gerron from the 1957 hit song by Buddy Holly.)

 Probably the second most memorable movie that took place in the 50’s was the 1986 film, Stand By Me.
 Set during Labor Day Weekend 1959, it’s a is coming of age story about a boy named Gordie and his ghastly little neighborhood friends.
 Stand By Me was based on Stephen King’s novel “The Body”.
 I saw this movie when I was very young, probably when they still had VHS tapes.
 I don’t remember there being a huge plot, but the Soundtrack is one of the best of any movie ever.
 It features “Everyday” (Buddy Holly), “Come and Go With Me” (Del-Vikings), “Whispering Bells” (also by Del-Vikings), “Get A Job” (The Silhouettes), “Yakety Yak” (The Coasters), “Great Balls of Fire” (Jerry Lee Lewis), “Lollipop” (The Chordettes), “Mr. Lee” (The Bobettes), and, of course, “Stand By Me” (Ben E. King) Now that I think on it, I might just have to purchase the Soundtrack off of Amazon or something.
 As for the movie itself, it’s a Wil Wheaton-River Phoenix-Corey Feldman-Jerry O’Connell Classic.
 So if you want to see those people when they were youngsters, there ya go.
 Actually, I do remember my favorite scene… It’s at the beginning when Jerry O’Connell’s character runs into the boys’ club house and is all freaked out and out of breath.
 He starts to say that he has something to tell them and that he “ran all the way”.
 Then the other boys start singing “Sorry (I Ran All The Way Home)” by The Impalas.
 Then they stop and promise they’ll listen to what he has to say.
 So he starts to tell them again, but they start laughing and singing “Sorry” again.
 It’s hilarious!